-Percentage of Severe Cost Burdened Renter Points
+Percentage of Severe Cost Burdened Renter Households Points

-Households

 Greater than 20% 10

 Greater than 15% 7

 Greater than 10% 5

 - b.
-Family sites that meet the requirements of an Opportunity Area as described within this Plan will be awarded seven (7) points. - Developments that are located in rural underserved counties as defined by MHDC will receive five (5) points.
+Family sites that meet the requirements of an Opportunity Area as described within this Plan will be awarded seven (7) points. - Developments located in rural underserved counties as defined by MHDC will receive five (5) points.
 Counties that qualify as MHDC designated rural underserved counties will be published on MHDC's website.